Sonos (SONO)

 5. Revenue Growth

-Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months.
-Although this projection implies its newer products and services will catalyze better top-line performance, it is still below the sector average.
+Looking ahead, sell-side analysts expect revenue to grow 5.2% over the next 12 months.
+While this projection suggests its newer products and services will fuel better top-line performance, it is still below average for the sector.

 6. Operating Margin